kasiakor/react-ticketing-project/README.md

 ## Installation/Launch

-Download or clone the repository
+Download or clone the repository\
-In the project directory
+In the project directory\
-Run **npm install**
+Run **npm install**\
-Run **npm start**
+Run **npm start**\

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser\

 ## Technologies applied

-Application has been developed with React 18 using create-react-app.
+Application has been developed with React 18 using create-react-app

-State Management - useContext
+State Management - useContext\
-Routing - react router
+Routing - react router\
-Api calls - axios
+Api calls - axios\
-Bundling - webpack
+Bundling - webpack\
-Keys unique id - uuid
+Keys unique id - uuid\
-UI - JSX, Material UI
+UI - JSX, Material UI\
-Additional styling - CSS
+Additional styling - CSS\

 ## Build status